 Clean and Safe Water

-The long term goal of Water project is to have 70% of the population with access to clean and safe water.
+The long term goal of the Water project is to have at least 70% of the population with access to clean and safe water.

-In Londoto as well as in Msitu wa Tembo, TATU Project brought together stakeholders from the schools, the village executive office, the dispensary, the water association and representatives of the parents to form a water committee.
+In each well, TATU Project brings together stakeholders from schools, village executive office, dispensary, water association, to form a water committee.
 They will be responsible in the future to maintain the well, repair damages and collect payments for the water.
-These well committees received Project management, Accounting and reporting training in order to insure project sustainability.
+These well committees received management, accounting and reporting training in order to insure project sustainability.
+Furthermore, they get training on good hygiene behavior related to water, so that they can train the community in the future.